 2. Is It Flexible?

 While a healthy diet should limit empty-calorie picks like alcohol and sugary foods and drinks, it should never be so rigid that it doesn't allow for the occasional indulgence.
-Indeed, a study published in the 2018 issue of the Journal of Nutrition in Gerontology and Geriatrics found that a flexible approach to eating led to better intentional weight loss for overweight and obese older women.
+Indeed, a study published in the 2018 issue of the Journal of Nutrition in Gerontology and Geriatrics found that a flexible approach to eating led to better intentional weight loss for older women who had overweight and obesity.